 PUBLIC SPEAKING: Sheen’s frequent speaking tours were borne out of necessity.
 By early 2014, it became clear that informing the world about the plight of African refugees in Israel would require leapfrogging over mainstream media gatekeepers and speaking directly to ordinary citizens.
 Without a book to promote, Sheen single-handedly organized his first coast-to-coast speaking tour across the USA and Canada (including lectures at Ivy League colleges Harvard, Princeton, and Penn).

 Drawing upon his craft as both a writer and a filmmaker – as well as the multimedia skills he honed for his 2010 TEDx Talk in Johannesburg, South Africa – Sheen now authors all-new 90-minute slideshows, twice a year on average.
 Since 2014, Sheen has been invited to speak in a dozen countries and dozens of universities around the world about African refugees, and about other racial and religious conflicts he reports on in Israel.
 Among the venues he has spoken at have been six European parliaments – those of England, Ireland, Italy, Germany, Norway and the European Union.

 RECOGNITION: Unsurprisingly, Sheen’s independent reporting has triggered pushback; patriots and partisans have challenged his professional integrity.
 In response, journalists and journalist unions from around the world have issued statements of solidarity with Sheen.
 These include former and present compatriots (from the Canadian Journalists for Free Expression and the Palestinian Journalists’ Syndicate), press unions around the world (from England to India and Bosnia to Bangladesh), and global groups (such as the International Federation of Journalists and the International Press Institute).

-In 2017, Sheen was named a Human Rights Defender by the Ireland-based Front Line Defenders, making him the only person in Israel to receive that honor in a decade.
+In 2017, Sheen was named a Human Rights Defender by the Ireland-based Front Line Defenders.
 At the organization’s 2017 Platform in Dublin, Sheen spoke about the media landscape in Israel*Palestine, and called for the creation of Jewish-Arab ethnically-integrated media outlets – where none currently exist.